stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 But there was a big problem.
 Although everything worked fine, I was not actually able to make any sense of the data I was seeing.
-Initially, I hoped it would be merely base64 encoded.
+Initially, I hoped it would be merely compressed.
 I recorded a good number of these packets and used some entropy analysis tools to confirm that these recorded data were very high in entropy.
 It probably wouldn't make much sense to go through all the effort of scrambling all this data in a way that didn't involve encryption, so I understood this to mean our data is encrypted.
 That's going to make this a difficult road.

 ## Data Access Attempt 2